 Want to push your students physically, mentally, and emotionally?
 This class in experiential education will do just that.
 Our instructor will begin with low risk/low trust initiatives for your students to complete as a team.
 Each initiative is debriefed before sequencing, as appropriate to group dynamics, to higher risk/higher trust objectives.
 Students will quickly learn more about each other and about themselves in this tried and true test of teamwork.
-NC standard: 2.C.2.3 the ambassador visits, the students quickly discover the profound differences between the two cultures.
+NC standard: 2.C.2.3 caring, responsibility, and trust.
+In this activity, your group is split into two different "cultures".
+Each culture has its own language, set of social standards, government, and card game.
+The fun begins when ambassadors visit each culture.
+During the ambassador visits, the students quickly discover the profound differences between the two cultures.
 The lesson continues until students begin to compromise and communicate effectively.
 This activity is debriefed by relating this simulated situation to real-life situations students may encounter.
+NC standard: 2.C.2.3, 5.C.1.4